What is the Non-Taxable Income Limit in South Africa?

 What is the Lowest Non-Taxable Income?

 The lowest non-taxable income amount you could have would be R1 in earnings.
 That probably wasn’t what you meant by that inquiry, however!
-In South Africa, in the 2024 tax year (which, remember, refers to income earned from March 2024 to February 2025), you can earn up to R95,750 over the whole year and not pay tax on that amount.
-This equates to R7,979 a month where you have 12 pay periods.
-You will pay tax on any amount you earn over that threshold, however.
+In South Africa, in the 2025 tax year (which, remember, refers to income earned from March 2025 to February 2025), you can earn up to R95,750 over the whole year and not pay tax on that amount.
+This equates to R7,979 a month, where you have 12 pay periods.
+However, you will pay tax on any amount you earn over that threshold.
 You will still not pay tax on the first R95,750 in the year, however, no matter what your final tax bracket or earnings are.

 How is Taxable Income Calculated in South Africa?

-Taxable income is calculated on a progressive system in South Africa.
+Taxable income is calculated using a progressive system in South Africa.
 This means higher income earners do not pay a flat 26% or 31% or wherever their total income falls as a tax bracket.
 Instead, they pay the lowest tax amount (18% currently) on income up to a threshold (currently R237,100 per annum).
-Only amounts over that threshold attract the new, higher, tax amount.
+Only amounts over that threshold attract the new, higher tax amount.

 R1 – R237 100 18% of taxable income